venkymaguluri/React-tutorial-for-beginners/README.md

 let
 let x = 5.6;

-# let has a block scope.
+# Note: let has a block scope.

 let is the block scoped version of var, and is limited to the block (or expression) where it is defined.